 - a.
-Candidates who have passed any bachelor's degree of any Statutory/ Recognized University/ Authority. - b.
-They should have obtained non-zero scores at the Entrance. - c.
-However, the admission committee have the right to decide the minimum cutoff score from time to time. - d.
-While preparing the Merit list, weightage shall be given to Entrance Test.
+Candidates who have passed any bachelor's degree of any Statutory/Recognized University/Authority. - They should have obtained non-zero scores at the Entrance.
+However, the admission committee has the right to decide the minimum cut-off score from time to time. - c.
+While preparing the Merit list, weight age shall be given to Entrance Test.